-Validations are usually implemented in the Domain entities constructors, or within methods that can update the entity.
-There are multiple ways to implement validations, such as verifying data and raising exceptions if the validation fails.
-There are also more advanced patterns such as using the Specification pattern for validations, and the Notification pattern to return a collection of errors instead of returning an exception for each validation as it occurs.
+Validations are usually implemented in the Domain entities constructors and within methods that can update the entity.
+There are multiple ways to implement those variations like sentences of control verifying data and raising exceptions if the validation cannot succeed or more advanced patterns like using the Specification pattern for validations and the Notification pattern to be able to return a collection of errors instead of returning an exception as soon as something was not validated.